-Offered autumn.
-Introduction to the central works of Plato and Aristotle, with an overview of Presocratic and Hellenistic philosophy.
+Offered yearly.
+Introduction to the central works of Plato and Aristotle, with an overview of Presocratic philosophy.

 Gen Ed Attributes: Democracy and Citizenship (Y)

 PHL 262Y - History of Modern Philosophy.
 3 Credits.

 Offered spring.
 A survey of the history of philosophy from Descartes to Kant, which includes other continental rationalists and the British Empiricists.